Well-intentioned product marketing suggestions from a software-loving, crossword-solving Will Shortz fanboy

 This approach works for a lot of reasons—mainly the following.

-This is exactly why Wordplay is popular.
+This is why Wordplay is popular.
 The documentary highlights the people behind the Crossword and makes it more about the community than the puzzle.

 In Summary